R-van-Bakel/INR/README.md

 Implicit neural representations capable of upsampling image pixels.
 See `HD_INR_env.yml` for the required anaconda setup.
 The code was made and tested on a Windows 10 machine.

 In this repository you will find multiple implementations for implicit neural representations (INRs).
+The INR folder contains the actual library.

 ## Classes
 This repository contains three different types of classes.
 Firstly we have `INRBaseClass` which defines a wrapper base class.